nuventosam/Data-Academy-Sam/README.md

 # Data Academy project.

+Git is a version control system.
+Free and open source.

 Git Commands:

 clone -> Brings a repository that is hosted somwhere like Github in to a folder  on your local device.